bryceshen1/Intro-to-Issues/README.md

 -->

 [![start-course](https://user-images.githubusercontent.com/1221423/235727646-4a590299-ffe5-480d-8cd5-8194ea184546.svg)](https://github.com/new?template_owner=bryceshen1&template_name=base&owner=%40me&name=bryceshen1-base&description=My+clone+repository&visibility=public)
 1. Right-click **Start course** and open the link in a new tab.
-2. In the new tab, most of the prompts will automatically fill in for you.
+2. Most of the prompts will automatically fill in for you.
    - For owner, choose your personal account or an organization to host the repository.
    - We recommend creating a public repository, as private repositories will [use Actions minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
    - Scroll down and click the **Create repository** button at the bottom of the form.